codeanywhere/documentation-old/overview/registerlogin.md

 ## Forgot Password

-If you forget your password or have any problems while logging it to Codeanywhere you can use "Forget password?" link to reset your password.
+If you forget your password, want to set an password for any of the oAuth methods, or have any problems while logging in to Codeanywhere you can use "Forgot password?" link to reset your password.
 It is located below login form:

 <img src="images/signin-forgotpassword.png" width="250" height="auto">